revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-26. How to change the permission set of a file in UNIX?
+26.How to change the permission set of a file in UNIX?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> To change the permission to read, write and execute a file, we can use the `chmod` command.
-For example, `chmod g+w test_file` will change the file permission to write for the group owner.
+> To change the permission to read, write and execute a file, we can use the `chmod` command.For example, `chmod g+w test_file` will change the file permission to write for the group owner.

 </details>

 ---

-27. Assume you have to change ownership of a file in Linux, how will you do that?
+27.Assume you have to change ownership of a file in Linux, how will you do that?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> To change ownership of a file, we can use `chown` command.
-For example, `chown Henry work_file`.
-Here the new owner’s name is Henry, and the file name is work_file.
+> To change ownership of a file, we can use `chown` command.For example, `chown Henry work_file`.Here the new owner’s name is Henry, and the file name is work_file.

 </details>

 ---

-28. Is there any difference between `vi` and `vim` editors in Linux?
+28.Is there any difference between `vi` and `vim` editors in Linux?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

 > - `vi` is a standard text editor in Linux, whereas `vim` is an enhanced version of vi text editor.
 > - With `vi` we can undo the last command only, whereas `vim` can be used to undo multi-level undo.
 > - While working with `vi` we cannot highlight any syntax or code, but with `vim` we can do it.
 > - `vi` doesn't have GUI, but `vim` have.

 </details>

 ---

-29. Tell me the use of the `chmod` command in UNIX?
+29.Tell me the use of the `chmod` command in UNIX?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)

 <details markdown="1"><summary> <b>Show Answer</b> </summary>

-> The `chmod` command is used to change the permission set of a file, it can give read, write, and execute permission to a user, group of users, to all etc. In Numeric 0 means no permission, 1 means execute, 2 means write, and 4 means read.
-For example, if we are giving all three permissions to a file then we have to write, `chmod 777 file_name`, where '777' represents 'rwx'.
+> The `chmod` command is used to change the permission set of a file, it can give read, write, and execute permission to a user, group of users, to all etc.In Numeric 0 means no permission, 1 means execute, 2 means write, and 4 means read.For example, if we are giving all three permissions to a file then we have to write, `chmod 777 file_name`, where '777' represents 'rwx'.

 </details>

 ---

-30. How will you give only read and write permission to all the users of a file named as "test1"?
+30.How will you give only read and write permission to all the users of a file named as "test1"?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)